 If a MS or MSD failed the percent recovery acceptance limits for a target metal, a PDS or DT, also known as a serial dilution (SD), should be performed, preferably using the same sample used for MS/MSD analysis.
-This is the case even when the MS/MSD failed due to the parent sample being \geq 4x the spiking concentration.
+This is the case even when the MS/MSD failed due to the parent sample being $\ge 4x$ the spiking concentration.

-A DT is performed when a MS or MSD fails the percent recovery acceptance limits and a target analyte concentration is within the calibration range of the instrument and is considered sufficiently high (minimally, a factor of 25x greater than the Lower Limit of Quantitation (LLOQ) for Method 6010D or 50x greater than the LOQ for the QSM).
-The DT is an analysis of a 5x dilution that should agree to within \pm 20% of the original target analyte concentration (\pm 10% for the QSM).
+A DT is performed when a MS or MSD fails the percent recovery acceptance limits and a target analyte concentration is within the calibration range of the instrument and is considered sufficiently high (minimally, a factor of 25x greater than the Lower Limit of Quantitation (LLOQ) for Method 6020B or 50x greater than the LOQ for the QSM).
+The DT is an analysis of a 5x dilution that should agree to within ± 20% of the original target analyte concentration (± 10% for the QSM).
 If not, then a chemical or physical interference effect should be suspected.
 The MS is often a good choice of sample for the DT, since reasonable concentrations of the target analytes are present.

 A PDS test is used when a MS fails control acceptance limits established by the QAPP or QSM.
-The test only needs to be performed for the specific target analytes that failed the original MS limits, and only if the spike concentration added was greater than the concentration determined in the unspiked sample (Method 6010D).
+The test only needs to be performed for the specific target analytes that failed the original MS limits, and only if the spike concentration added was greater than the concentration determined in the unspiked sample (Method 6020B).
 The spike addition should be based on the original concentration of each target analyte of interest in the sample.
-The recovery of the post-digestion MS should fall within a ± 25 % (75-125%) acceptance range (or 80-120% if QSM requirements are applied), relative to the known true value.
+Criteria apply for samples with concentrations < 50 X LOQ prior to dilution.
+The recovery of the post-digestion MS should fall within a $\pm$ 25 % (75-125%) acceptance range (or 80-120% if QSM requirements are applied), relative to the known true value.
 Evaluation of DT and PDS